drawanz/First-project-React-Testing-Library/README.md

 ### First project using React Testing Librady (RTL)

--- In this project I was responsible for developing the tests for the aplication.
+-- In this project I was responsible for developing the tests for the application.

 # Skills